MainulDip/LaravelProjects/LaravelMinDoc1.md

         }
     }
 ```
+NB: See docs for model method chaining or whatever like this

 > Next: See the LaravelMinDoc2.md or official docs